 There is one last shop in the Wizarding World, and that is Filch’s Emporium of Confiscated Goods.
 As the next entry would cover the full Harry Potter and the Forbidden Journey queue experience, I’ll leave photos of its ride exit shop here.

 You can buy on-ride photos from the Forbidden Journey ride here too.
 This shop tends to be very crowded most of the day, because people are constantly unloading from the ride.

 Stocked with Hogwarts-themed merchandise and confectionery, the entire store is designed filled with shelves and cages stuffed with things that Filch confiscated from Hogwarts students.
 Probably most of them from Fred and George Weasley.

 Cookies, chocolate tins are popular souvenirs here.
 The small tins go for about 1,600 to 1,800 yen (~S$20-22).
 Or you can bring a plush toy of the various magical creatures too.

 If you know you’re up to no good, grab the Marauder’s Map here for 3,500 yen (~S$44).

-In the final part of the Wizarding World Tour, we will explore its headliner attraction, Harry Potter and the Forbidden Journey.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+In the final part of the Wizarding World Tour, we will explore its headliner attraction, Harry Potter and the Forbidden Journey.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: